Steps to Studying Abroad

 Once you’ve decided that you want to study abroad, you’ll need to complete the College’s study abroad application.
 This is a simple application, where you indicate that you plan to study abroad in a future term, let the Study Abroad Office know which program you’re interested in attending and why you selected it.
 To review study abroad eligibility requirements, application deadlines and other important information, check out our ‘Apply to Study Abroad’ webpage.
-You can begin your application through the 'Apply to Study Abroad' webpage or the 'Apply Now!' button on the Study Abroad Office homepage.
+You can begin your application here.

 8. Apply to your intended study abroad program

 Once you’ve completed all the prior steps and been approved by the College to study abroad, you can apply to your desired program.
 Your program will not be able to accept you, until they know the College has approved your decision to go abroad, so you’ll need to be mindful of these steps when approaching deadlines.

-If you have any questions, please reach out to the Study Abroad Office by contacting the Study Abroad Advisor or Outreach Coordinators, or stopping by Nicarry 117 & 118 during business hours.
+If you have any questions, please reach out to the Study Abroad Office by contacting the Study Abroad Advisor, or stopping by Nicarry 117 & 118 during business hours.

 1. Complete a Signature Learning Experience